 Stage 5 | Pick & Pack

-The items for your Unfolded Edit now head to the Pick and Pack facility to be packed into our 100% recycled and biodegradable packaging.
+The items for your Unfolded order now head to the Pick and Pack facility to be packed into our 100% recycled and biodegradable packaging.
 We chose this packaging for a number of reasons.
 They’re made from eco-certified materials that will break down completely, so they’re far better for the environment than plastic.
 They’re also efficient for transporting, allowing us to protect your items whilst using space effectively.

 Once packed, they set off on their way to you!